 4. El Caño Cristales – River of Five Colors

 Ever heard of the rainbow river?
-Located in the Serrania de La Macarena mountain range in the province of Meta, El Caño Cristales is arguably one of the most beautiful rivers in the world.
+Located in the Serrania de La Macarena mountain range in the province of Meta, El Caño Cristales is probably one of the most beautiful rivers in the world.
 The river is called the liquid rainbow river because of the bright color red and other bright colors like yellow, green, blue and black that you will find here.
-The color red comes from the water plant Macarenia Clavigera, which blooms for a few months a year.
+The red color comes from the water plant Macarenia Clavigera, which blooms for a few months a year.
 These river plants are unique in the world and only occur in this National Park, between July and November.
 It is therefore one of the most beautiful natural places in Colombia.

 Caño Cristales can be visited by air, flying from Bogotá, Medellín or Calí to La Macarena.
 From here you can book a tour to the river.
 The river is in a remote area and can only be reached by foot or on horseback.
 The best time to visit Caño Cristales is between June and the end of November, because only then the river plants are in bloom and the National Park is open.